-How is affordable housing likely to change considering changes to home values and/or rents?
+How is affordability of housing likely to change considering changes to home values and/or rents?

-A recent study commissioned by DC's Office of the Deputy Mayor for Planning and Economic Development and conducted by the Urban Institute estimates that 145 projects with 15,226 affordable housing units have subsidies that are set to expire by 2020.34 Some of these units could be lost from the affordable housing stock, because the properties' owners have other economic opportunities, such as renting out their units to the private market at higher rents in DC's strong housing market.
-From 2007 to
+A recent study commissioned by DC's Office of the Deputy Mayor for Planning and Economic Development and conducted by the Urban Institute estimates that 145 projects with 15,226 affordable housing units have subsidies that are set to expire by 2020.
+Some of these units could be lost from the affordable housing stock, because the properties' owners have other economic opportunities, such as renting out their units to the private market at higher rents in DC's strong housing market.
+From 2007 to 2013, at least 4.2% of assisted units were lost to demolition or conversion to market-rate rentals or owner-occupied condominiums.
+The report estimates that at least 1,714 assisted housing units will be lost from the affordable housing stock by 2020, if these trends continue.